SMByC/AcATaMa/docs/sampling-design.md

 > <span style="color:cyan">TIP!</span>
 > To ensure the offset area covers the entire thematic map (giving every pixel an equal probability of being selected),
 > set the maximum offset value to half of the point spacing.
+Keep in mind that if systematic sampling is based on
+> pixels, the pixel units must be integers.

 ### Aligned systematic sampling